art discussion: balance and artistic context

 with aesthetics in internet-culture currently thriving today at large. although this enables the

-act of appreciating art for its beauty, i feel that we have lost the concept of
+act of appreciating art for its beauty, i feel that we have lost the concept of personal style.

 there is also a notable rise of people trying to fit into a specific style- as if it has a name similar to